hyperknot/lfi-api-spec/README.md

 ## Roles

 - **Publisher** (aka Manufacturer): Operates the tracking devices and a server that pushes data.
 Knows its manufacturer ID (`manufacturer_id`).
 - **Ingestor**: Receives data, validates, stores, deduplicates, and associates it to groups/tasks.
-The **Ingestor** operates the endpoint URLs and issues tokens.
+The **Ingestor** operates the endpoint URLs.

 ---